The Songs in Our Hearts

-The Chemical Attraction Series, Prequel, Christina Thompson
+The Chemical Attraction Series, Book 2 Christina Thompson

-Holly M. Campbell
+The Near Deaths Series, Book 2 Holly M. Campbell

 Check out our featured new release, current giveaways and sales events, and watch your favorite novels come to life!